-- 1. Short-term projects, for a period from 3 months to 1 year, depending on the double taxation treaty, are not liable to Kuwait tax. - 2.
-All the expenses pertaining to the Kuwaiti project are allowed even incurred outside Kuwait, provided such expenses are charged in accordance with international practice, with certain countries with which Kuwait enjoys double taxation treaty. - 3.
-Profits made merely out of supply of materials are not taxable. - 4.
-Dividend, interest and royalties are subjected to lesser tax rates in certain countries with which Kuwait has signed a double taxation treaty.
+- 1. Short-term projects, for a period from 3 months to 1 year, depending on the double taxation treaty, may not be liable to Kuwait tax. - 2.
+All the expenses pertaining to the Kuwaiti project may be allowed as deductible expenses, even if they incurred outside Kuwait, provided such expenses are charged in accordance with international practice, with certain countries with which Kuwait has signed a double taxation treaty. - 3.
+Profits made merely out of the supply of materials are not taxable. - 4.
+Dividend, interest and royalties may be subjected to lesser tax rates in the case of certain countries with which Kuwait has signed a double taxation treaty.